NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 #### Load top variably expressed genes

 User has the option to load the top genes that are variably expressed.
-To do so, click on the 'Edit Group' button under the 'Genes' controls.
-Click on the button that reads 'Load top variably expressed genes'.
-The genes will change to the top most variable genes as shown in this selected cohort.
+To do so, click on the 'Edit Selected Group' under 'Genes' controls.
+Click on the,'Top variably expressed genes' button.

-Click submit to reload the heatmap.
+Here the user has the option to select 'Gene count' with the minimum cutoff to narrow down the list of top variably expressed genes.
+Additionally, a user has the option to choose all genes or show genes from a subset.

 [![Load top variably expressed genes](./images/geneexpclust/17-top-variably-exp-genes.png)](./images/geneexpclust/17-top-variably-exp-genes.png 'Click to see the full image.')